 5 year-old Ashley is busy chatting, deeply immersed in her dramatic play with her collection of dolls.
 It would be a perfectly fine for her to play, but the time is already 10.00pm.
 Her mother is telling her to pack up for bedtime, but her words seem to fall on deaf ears.
 Does this scenario sound all too familiar?

 Sleep is an integral part of our daily lives.
 It is important for a child’s and adult’s well-being as it affects how their body and mind functions.
 Children who have adequate sleep are also more likely to perform better developmentally and are less prone to behavioural problems.
 Experts have suggested that creating an appropriate sleeping environment is vital in correcting and changing one’s sleeping habits.

 Here are some tips on how you can create a relaxing sleep environment for your little ones:

 - Separate rooms

 The most conducive environment is to have separate rooms for sleep and play.
 Ideally, bedrooms should only be used for rest and sleep.
 However, if it is not possible, you may want to consider delineating your child’s room.
-Ensure that his toys are kept neatly away from his bed and out of sight, as the sight of it can be very tempting and distracting.
+Ensure that his toys are kept neatly away from his bed and out of sight, as the sight of them can be very tempting and distracting.

 - Fresh air